A FRESHMAN MATH COURSE: WHICH ONE IS RIGHT FOR YOU?

 before taking Calculus I.

-- Survey of Math
+- Excursions in Math

-- Survey of Math has no prerequisites other than high school math—this course meets the M/SR General Education requirement, but relies only minimally on the algebra you learned in high school.
+- Excursions in Math has no prerequisites other than high school math—this course meets the M/SR General Education requirement, but relies only minimally on the algebra you learned in high school.
 It is typically taken by Elementary Education majors who are not pursuing the Math Sub-plan, or any student who wishes to meet a general education requirement but are not planning to take any further math courses (this course does not prepare you to take Calculus I, for example).

 - Survey of Calculus